-This new COVID vaccine has several distinct features that make it particularly suitable for use in resource-poor settings: it is safe, effective and can be locally produced at very high quantities.
-CORBEVAX is easy to store and inexpensive.
-We hope it will be used in low- and middle-income countries in Africa, Asia and Latin America, where vaccine availability has generally been abysmal.
+This COVID vaccine has several distinct features that make it suitable for use in resource-poor settings: it is safe, effective, inexpensive and easy to store and can be produced locally at high quantities.
+We expect it will be used in low- and middle-income countries where vaccine availability has basically been abysmal.

-Hundreds of millions of people have already been vaccinated with the recombinant hepatitis B vaccine over multiple generations.
-We anticipate people will readily accept CORBEVAX and similar recombinant protein COVID vaccines, including for pediatric use.
-And clinical trials in children are also underway in India.
-Parents may even be more willing to accept CORBEVAX than vaccines made with a newer technology.
-If there was ever a COVID vaccine that might triumph over vaccine hesitancy and refusal, we believe this could be the one.
+Based on the use of the hepatitis B vaccine, we anticipate people will readily accept CORBEVAX and similar recombinant protein COVID vaccines.
+If there was ever a COVID vaccine that might triumph over vaccine hesitancy and refusal, this could be the one.